TOPIC: Research the ethical issues of photo manipulation related to journalistic practices and public opinion.

 Event Specific Guidelines

-- Competitors must research the topic prior to conference and be prepared to present their findings and solutions.
+- Competitors must research the topic prior to conference and be prepared to present their findings and solutions in a written synopsis (Prejudged Portion).

 - Facts and data must be cited and secured from quality sources (peer review documents, legal documents, etc.).

 - The written synopsis (for prejudging) cannot exceed 500 words.
 Include a reference section (not counted in the 500-word limit).
-Refer to Format Guide for more information on citing resources.
+Refer to the FBLA Format Guide for more information on citing references.

 - Each page must be labeled with the participants' names, state, school, and event title at the upper left-hand corner.